noxify/turbo-lucia-starter/README.md

 8. Run `pnpm dev` to start the app in development mode
 9. Start coding

+## About this template

+This template was original a copy from [t3-oss/create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).

+We just replaced AuthJS with LuciaAuth.

+We're using this template internally and found out that some parts are not needed for a "web" monorepo ( = without expo ).

+So we updated it to be more like a "web" monorepo and removed all unnecessary stuff.
+This was mainly the `trpc` package with `tanstack/query`.

+Why?
+With all the nextjs updates, we think, most usecases don't need the extra layer to get the data.

+The template will use nextjs directly to fetch the data. ( https://nextjs.org/docs/app/building-your-application/data-fetching/fetching )

 ## Project structure

 This project is a monorepo based on turborepo.